Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks

 where $k_i,h_i$ $(i=1,\ldots,d)$ are nonnegative integers, and $a(u),b(u)$ are real analytic functions satisfying $a(u)\neq 0$ and $b(u)\neq 0$. \end{itemize} \end{thm} We call a representation of the form \eqref{eq:normalcrossing} a \emph{normal crossing}.

-\begin{dfn}[learning coefficient] Let the Kullback-Leibler divergence $K(\theta)$ be a real analytic function defined on an open set $O\subset \mathbb{R}^d$, and let $\Theta^*$ be a compact set containing $O$.
-For each point $P\in \Theta^*$ satisfying $K(P)=0$, after translating coordinates so that $P$ becomes the origin in $\mathbb{R}^d$, we can apply Theorem~\ref{resolution thm}, and we fix one triple $(W,U,g)$ guaranteed by Theorem~\ref{resolution thm}(2).
+\begin{dfn}[learning coefficient] Let the Kullback--Leibler divergence $K(\theta)$ be a real analytic function defined on an open set $O\subset \mathbb{R}^d$ satisfying $\Theta^*\subset O$.
+For each point $P\in \Theta^*$, after translating coordinates so that $P$ becomes the origin in $\mathbb{R}^d$, we can apply Theorem~\ref{resolution thm}, and we fix one triple $(W,U,g)$ guaranteed by Theorem~\ref{resolution thm}(2).
 Moreover, in a neighborhood of any point $Q\in U_0$, we denote by $h_i^{(Q)}$ and $k_i^{(Q)}$ the nonnegative integers $h_i$ and $k_i$ given by Theorem~\ref{resolution thm}(2). \begin{itemize} \item[(1)] We define the \emph{local learning coefficient} at $P$, denoted by $\lambda_P$, and the \emph{learning coefficient} for the compact set $\Theta^*$, denoted by $\lambda$, by

-following \cite[Definition 2.7, Theorem 6.6, Definition 6.4]{watanabe2009}.
+following \cite[Definition 2.7, Theorem 6.6, Definition 6.4]{watanabe2009}, \cite{Aoyagi2025, Lau2025}.
 If $k_i=0$, we define $(h_i+1)/k_i=\infty$. \item[(2)] In (1), for a point $P\in \Theta^*$ that attains the minimum, we define the \emph{multiplicity} $\mathfrak{m}$ as the maximum number of indices $i$ satisfying $\lambda_P=(h_i^{(Q)}+1)/k_i^{(Q)}$.
 (If there are multiple points $P\in\Theta^*$ that attain the minimum, then the multiplicity is defined as the maximum of these maximal numbers of indices.) \end{itemize} \end{dfn}